1903 Cincinnati Reds season: Regular season

 After a successful 1902 season in which the Reds finished the season at .500 after finishing in last place in 1901, Cincinnati was looking to continue their improvement.

 Joe Kelley, who took over as player-manager with sixty games remaining during the previous season, began his first full season with the team.
 During the off-season, forty-year-old outfielder Dummy Hoy retired.
-Hoy had played with the Reds from 1894–1897, before returning to the team for his final season in 1902.
+Hoy had played with the Reds from 1894 to 1897, before returning to the team for his final season in 1902.
 Twenty-five-year-old Mike Donlin took over for Hoy.
 Donlin had appeared in only 34 games with the Reds in 1902, but as a regular with the Baltimore Orioles of the American League in 1901, he hit .340 with five homers and 67 RBI.

 In his first full season with the team, Donlin hit a team high .351 with seven home runs and 67 RBI, while scoring 110 runs.
 Cy Seymour, also in his first full season with the Reds, hit .342 with seven homers and 72 RBI.
 Jake Beckley had another solid year, with a .327 batting average, two home runs and 81 RBI.
 Harry Steinfeldt hit .312 with six home runs and a club high 83 RBI, while player-manager Kelley batted .316 with three homers and 45 RBI.

 On the mound, Noodles Hahn led the way, going 22–12 with a 2.52 ERA in 34 starts, completing all of them.
 Jack Sutthoff was a surprise, going 16–9 with a 2.80 ERA in 30 games after spending the 1902 season in the minors with the Indianapolis Indians of the American Association.